-This post is going to be straight to the point and may be a gut check for some of you.
+Let's get straight to the point: you could be a leaner and closer to your goal but maybe your focus is on the wrong things.
 There may be some very obvious points but I just want to make them clear to everyone in hopes that you will self-assess your own actions.
 Besides, it's all about getting better, right?
 There's a difference between losing weight and losing body fat which is why I used the term "leaner."
 Most people want to get leaner or at least maintain their level of leanness for obvious health and physical performance reasons.

 Perhaps you've had some trouble getting to a desired level of leanness despite your efforts of "eating clean," going to the gym a few days a week, and taking the latest supplements that Dr. Oz is promoting on television.
 But first let me explain...

 1. You Eat Too Much or Don't Eat Enough